ddev/ddev-platformsh/README.md

 ### Upgrade

-To upgrade your version of ddev-platformsh, just repeat the `ddev get ddev/ddev-platformsh` to get the latest release.
+To upgrade your version of ddev-platformsh, repeat the `ddev get ddev/ddev-platformsh` to get the latest release.

+### Run it again if you change your Platform.sh configuration

+If you change your `.platform.app.yaml` or something in your `.platform` directory, repeat the `ddev get ddev/ddev-platformsh` so that the generated configuration for DDEV will be updated.

 ## Notes